wp-plugins/use-clients-time-zone/readme.txt

 == Description ==

 This plugin retrieves the time zone of the client using "Automatic Timezone Detection Using JavaScript" (http://pellepim.bitbucket.org/jstz/) the first time that a client accesses the site, sets a cookie containing the client's time zone on the client, and reloads the page.
-This cookie is then read by PHP and the date_default_timezone_set() function is used to set the default time zone for PHP scripts.
+This cookie is then read by PHP and the date_default_timezone_set() function (requires PHP 5 >= 5.1.0) is used to set the default time zone for PHP scripts.
 Since it runs just after all of the plugins are loaded, it changes the time zone for all of the PHP that follows.
 It is useful in cases where one wants users to see certain posts on certain days.
 E.g., if the post slug contains the day number, like "xyz-daynr," then the post can be specified by "$slug = 'xyz'.date(j);" in a theme template.
 The cookie does not expire for ten years, but is reset if the user changes time zones.
 So, unless the user deletes cookies or moves the page reload only occurs once every ten years.

 Copyright 2012-2015 M.D.
 Green, SaeSolved:: LLC